19051837/fabulous-broccoli/strategies.md

 ---
 title: Risk
-subtitle: Majors risks for our venture and how we will mitigate them.
+subtitle: Major risks for our venture and how we will mitigate them.
 layout: page
 img_path: ''
 menu: